Display information about open SMB files in ONTAP

 With the specified reconnected state

 There are additional optional parameters that you can use to refine the output results.
-See the man page for more information.
+Learn more about the commands described in this procedure in the ONTAP command reference.

 -